Health Education

-The section aims to continuously develop the current state of art of teaching and learning in public health.
-Experienced lecturers share their teaching expertise with early career lecturers.
-In addition to individual degree programmes and lecturers, a subject-specific accreditation agency, the AHPGS, is also a member of the section.
-Contemporary teaching motivates students and is a solid ground for promoting health literacy in the society.
-We focus on diversity and social inequality within the population, digitalisation and interprofessionalism in healthcare.
+In addition to the degree programs and experienced lecturers, a subject-specific accreditation agency, the AHPGS, is also a member of the department.
+Contemporary teaching motivates students and at the same time creates the basis for promoting health literacy in society.
+Diversity, social inequality in the population as well as digitalization and interprofessionalism in healthcare are the focus of our work.

 Goals